Why you should stay hydrated

 What proper hydration will do for you

-Remember back to those school biology lessons.
+Remember back to those IGCSE biology online tuition around KL for biology lessons.
 Your body is mostly made of water!

 Water allows your cells to function.
 And the proper functioning of your cells lies at the heart of good health.